Park Status & Updates

 - Half Dome cables are down for the season.
 A permit is required to hike to the top of Half Dome when the cables are up.

 The Valley Loop Trail over El Capitan Bridge is closed Mondays through Fridays from 7 am to 6 pm through March 2026.
-When closed, there is no river crossing between Swinging Bridge and Pohono Bridge.
+When closed, there is no river crossing between the Swinging Bridge and the Pohono Bridge.

 - Glacier Point Geology Hut Renovations - the Yosemite Historic Preservation Crew has closed off access to the Glacier Point Geology Hut for visitor safety while the building is being restored for its 100th Anniversary!